kevykim/Airbb-project/README.md

     ```json
     {
-      "message": "Spot couldn't be found",
+      "message": "Group couldn't be found",
       "statusCode": 404
     }
     ```

-## REVIEWS
+## VENUES

-### Get all Reviews of the Current User
+### Get All Venues for a Group specified by its id

-Returns all the reviews written by the current user.
+Returns all venues for a group specified by its id

 * Require Authentication: true
+* Require Authentication: Current User must be the organizer of the group or a member of the group with a status of "co-host"
 * Request
   * Method: GET
-  * URL: /api/reviews/current
+  * URL: /api/groups/:groupId/venues
+  * Headers:
+    * Content-Type: application/json
   * Body: none

 * Successful Response